Careers and Internships

 Elevator Speech

 An elevator speech is a 30-second monologue that every person should have developed and rehearsed.
-It will include a few talking points about who you are, what you offer and what you are looking for – in this case related to your career.
-Anytime you meet anyone professionally, and have the opportunity, introduce yourself and give your 30-second elevator speech.
-Click here for tips on developing yours.
+It will include a few talking points about who you are, what you offer and what you are looking for - in this case related to your career.
+Anytime you meet someone professionally and have the opportunity, introduce yourself and give your 30-second elevator speech.
+Read this article by the Career Center for tips on developing yours.

 Career Fairs

-UConn hosts so many great career fairs, but there are company specific fairs and also organization fairs such as through SME.
+UConn hosts many great career fairs, but there are also company-specific fairs and organization fairs such as through SME.
 Attending these fairs gives you a chance to meet with others in the companies and industries you are interested in working with.
-Dress professionally, bring resumes and business cards and smile.
-In addition, if you can get their cards and make notes on the back of things you specifically discussed so when you follow up afterward you have something specific to say that cues their memory of your interaction.
+Dress professionally, bring resumes and business cards, and smile.
+In addition, if you can get their cards, make notes on the back of things you specifically discussed.
+That way, when you follow up afterward, you have something specific to say that cues their memory of your interaction.

 Networking Events

 Beyond career fairs, networking events can also be very effective at finding career and internship opportunities.
 These events are usually structured differently and allow you to make connections.
 While networking can feel inauthentic to some people at first, remember you can often be of assistance to them in the same way they are of assistance to you.
-Or, you may end up working together on a committee or project in the future.
-Networking isn’t about what can they do for me, but rather, how can we help each other.
+Networking isn't about what someone can do for you, but rather, how you can both help each other.

 Informational Interviews

-If you are considering a company or industry and want to know more and maybe expand your network, emailing an alumna/us, senior design sponsor, advisory board member or a personal acquaintance and asking for an information interview can be very beneficial.
-These meetings are usually brief, can be onsite, on the phone or virtual.
+If you are considering a company or industry and want to know more and maybe expand your network, emailing an alumna/us, Senior Design sponsor, advisory board member, or a personal acquaintance and asking for an information interview can be very beneficial.
+These meetings are usually brief and can be onsite, on the phone or virtual.
 You are the one getting the information so you should come prepared with the questions you want answered.
 And remember to be professional.
 You always want to leave a good impression because you never know if this could lead to future opportunities.
-Afterward, follow up with a thank you note or email and connect to them on LinkedIn.
+Afterward, follow up with a thank you note or email and connect with them on LinkedIn.